OXID-eSales/graphql-base-module/README.md

 ## Usage

-This assumes you have OXID eShop (at least `OXID-eSales/oxideshop_ce: v6.8.0` component, which is part of the `6.3.0` compilation) up and running.
+This assumes you have OXID eShop (at least `OXID-eSales/oxideshop_ce: v7.0.0` component, which is part of the `7.0.0` compilation) up and running.

 ## Branch Compatibility

-* master branch is compatible with latest shop compilations: 7.0.x and master
+* master branch is compatible with latest shop compilation: 7.0.x
 * 7.x versions (or b-6.5.x branch) are compatible with latest shop compilations: 6.5.x resp. b-6.5.x shop compilation branches
 * 6.x versions (or b-6.4.x branch) are compatible with latest shop compilations: 6.4.x resp. b-6.4.x shop compilation branches
 * 5.x versions (or b-6.3.x branch) are compatible with latest shop compilations: 6.3.x resp. b-6.3.x shop compilation branches (NOTE: no support for PHP 8 yet)